-The fact that $g_i$ is a valid signature for $q_i$ means that $q_i$ was signed using the classical MAC with non-negligible probability (otherwise, the MAC is broken by $\Adv$).
-Since $\Adv$ does not have access to the signing key or verification key for the MAC, the $(q_i,g_i)$ must be signatures that were appended to the signing tokens.
+The fact that $t_i$ is a valid signature for $q_i$ means that $q_i$ was signed using the classical MAC with non-negligible probability (otherwise, the MAC is broken by $\Adv$).
+Since $\Adv$ does not have access to the signing key or verification key for the MAC, by the MAC security, the $(q_i,t_i)$ must be signatures that were appended to the signing tokens.
 This means there are only at most $\ell$ unique values for the $q_i$, so by the pigeonhole principle, some two are equal; without loss of generality, say $q_1=q_2$.

 Let $q=q_1=q_2$, and let $p$ be the decryption of $q$ using $e$.
-Since the signature $g_1$ of $q$ is valid, we know that $q$ is really one of the messages signed by the token-printing authority, so $p$ is a key for one of the copies of the onetime protocol.
+Since the signature $t_1$ of $q$ is valid, we know that $q$ is really one of the messages signed by the token-printing authority, so $p$ is a key for one of the copies of the one-time protocol.
 The adversary received one token, $\ket{\stamp}$, that corresponds to the key $p$.
-Since $a_1$ and $a_2$ are accepted, we know that $\verify_p(\alpha_1,s_1)$ and $\verify_p(\alpha_2,s_2)$ both accept with non-negligible probability; that is, the adversary produced two valid signatures for the onetime protocol.
-This is almost a contradiction, but not quite: the adversary did produce two valid signatures using one token for the onetime protocol, but it had access to a bit more information -- an encryption of the verification key for that onetime protocol.
+Since $a_1$ and $a_2$ are accepted, we know that $\verify_p(\alpha_1,s_1)$ and $\verify_p(\alpha_2,s_2)$ both accept with non-negligible probability; that is, the adversary produced two valid signatures for the one-time protocol.
+This is almost a contradiction, but not quite: the adversary did produce two valid signatures using one token for the one-time protocol, but it had access to a bit more information -- an encryption of the verification key for that one-time protocol.

-In other words, using the hypothesized adversary for the private TS $\tm$, we've produced an adversary for $\ot$ that takes in the token and an encryption of the key, and produces two valid signatures (for different messages).
+In other words, using the hypothesized adversary for the private TS $\tm$, we've produced an adversary for $\ot$ that takes in the token and an encryption of the key, and produces two valid signatures (for different documents).
 To obtain a contradiction, we must show that the adversary must either break the encryption, or else break the unforgeability of $\ot$.